rafael-santiago/pig/doc/arp_spoofing_with_pig.md

 (...)
 ```

-Now we need a litlle silence (in order to create suspense)
+Now we need silence (in order to create suspense)

 ![The Good, the Ugly, the Bad and the Cat](https://github.com/rafael-santiago/pig/blob/master/etc/the-good-the-ugly-the-bad-and-the-cat.gif)